 Below, you'll see some FAQs - these are the questions I get asked the most and have tried to answer as honestly as possible.
 If you have any further questions please feel free to leave me a comment below.

-I've heard people talk about draining tofu - do I need to do that?! - Draining tofu involves pressing it to remove excess water, and means it soaks up more flavour when being marinated.
+Draining tofu involves pressing it to remove excess water, and means it soaks up more flavour when being marinated.
 Whilst a great technique, I wouldn't say it's essential.
 I rarely get around to doing it myself and I won't be covering it in this post.
-If you'd like to know how to press tofu, here is a great article.
+If you'd like to know how to press tofu, here is a great method.

-Can I freeze uncooked tofu? - Yes, just remember to remove any water you've been storing it in before freezing.
-A word of warning though, some tofu tend to change texture a bit when they're defrosted again, becoming crumbly.
+Yes, just remember to remove any water you've been storing it in before freezing.
+A word of warning though, some tofu tends to change texture a bit when they're defrosted again, becoming crumbly.
 Whilst it's safe to freeze tofu, I personally wouldn't recommend it for reasons of taste and texture.

 Quick Sautéed Tofu (vegan & gluten-free)

 - 1½ tablespoon Braggs Soy Seasoning (or tamari/soy sauce) (if using tamari/soy, use slightly less as it's stronger in taste)